-The commission shall determine the formula to be used in calculating the annual assessments to be paid by states.
-Public notice of any proposed revision to the approved dues formula shall be given at least 30 days prior to the Commission meeting at which the proposed revision will be considered.

-- (a) The Commission may consider the population of the states, the number of students subject to the compact within each state, and the volume of student transfers between states in determining and adjusting the assessment formula. - (b) The approved formula and resulting assessments for all member states shall be distributed by the commission to each member state annually. - (c) The dues formula shall be based on the figure of one dollar per child of military families eligible for transfer under this compact, and beginning in FY 2014 this calculation shall be based upon the State in which each military family resides, except that effective FY 2013, and each year thereafter, no state dues assessment shall exceed the sum of sixty thousand dollars (\$60,000.00) per year and effective FY 2014, and each year thereafter, no state dues assessment shall be less than two thousand dollars (\$2,000.00).
+- (a) The Commission shall determine the formula to be used in calculating the annual assessments to be paid by States.
+Public notice of any proposed revision to the approved dues formula shall be given at least 30 days prior to the Commission meeting at which the proposed revision will be considered. - (b) The Commission may consider the population of the States, the number of students subject to the compact within each State, and the volume of student transfers between States in determining and adjusting the assessment formula. - (c) The approved formula and resulting assessments for all member States shall be distributed by the Commission to each member State annually. - (d) Beginning with FY 2020, the dues formula shall be based on the figure of one dollar and fifteen cents per child (\$1.15) of military families eligible for transfer under this compact, and this calculation shall be based upon the State in which each military family resides, except that no State dues assessment shall exceed the sum of sixty-nine thousand dollars (\$69,000.00) per year or shall be less than two thousand three hundred dollars (\$2,300.00).